termapps/enquirer/README.md

 FLAGS:
     -h, --help         Prints help information
-        --no-inline    Do not print the selected items on the prompt line -p, --paged        Enables paging.
+    -i, --index        Returns index of the selected items instead of items itself --no-inline    Do not print the selected items on the prompt line -p, --paged        Enables paging.
 Uses your terminal size